Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 - role separation
 - integrity guarantees
 - validation constraints
- Neurotransparency governs epistemic validity; NTS governs structural compliance; AWO and CRI-CORE govern operational enforcement.
+ Neurotransparency governs epistemic validity.
+NTS governs structural compliance.
+AWO and CRI-CORE govern operational enforcement.

 **The doctrine is philosophical.**
 **The specification is a compliance target.**